 density: The mass per unit volume of a substance.

-dispersant: A chemical used to break down the oil.
+dispersant: A chemical used to break down oil.

-solubility: the ability or tendency of one substance to dissolve into another at a given temperature and pressure; generally expressed in terms of the amount of solute that will dissolve in a given amount of solvent to produce a saturated solution.
+solubility: The ability or tendency of one substance to dissolve into another at a given temperature and pressure; generally expressed in terms of the amount of solute that dissolves in a given amount of solvent to produce a saturated solution.

 - Oil Spill Cleanup - Can we bring back pristine conditions to a beach with an oil spill?
 Students create small scale models of an oil spill, determine the harmful effects on animals and engineer different methods to clean the oil out of the water.

 - Oil on the Ocean - Students learn about the environmental and economic effects of oil spills.
 Following the steps of the engineering design process, they brainstorm oil spill clean-up methods and then design, build, and re-design oil booms.